tvcutsem/stm-in-clojure/README.md

 I welcome any feedback on possible improvements to this code, especially with respect to coding style, Clojure idioms, performance improvements, etc.

-E-mail can be sent to my `tomvc.be` gmail account, or you can post a message on Twitter ([@tvcutsem](http://twitter.com/tvcutsem)).
+E-mail can be sent to my `tomvc.be` gmail account, or ping me on Twitter ([@tvcutsem](http://twitter.com/tvcutsem)).